 What about capital outflows from the US?
 The prospect of capital re-allocation away from the US to other regions, and subsequent dollar depreciation, has gained some traction.
 But US equity purchases by foreign investors do not show a strong correlation with the dollar (see chart 2).
 The sale of US Treasuries by international investors in response to the tariff war would only makes sense if longer term US bond yields were expected to rise, and lead to negative returns for investors.
 On the contrary, we expect US 10-year Treasury yields to fall slightly further, and below 4%.
 This should help expected returns from US Treasury holdings remain positive.
 For this reason, we do not expect fixed income flows to add US dollar weakness for now.

 We believe that risks to our neutral dollar index view are two sided.
-On the downside, sharper Fed rate cuts, compared to the ECB and Bank of England, would narrow short term interest rate differentials, and strong Chinese stimulus would eventually weaken the dollar.
+On the downside, sharper Fed rate cuts, compared to the ECB and Bank of England, would narrow short-term interest rate differentials, and strong Chinese stimulus would eventually weaken the dollar.
 This could in turn see the EURUSD rise towards a longer-term fair value of 1.15 – 1.20.
 Conversely, lower growth elsewhere and more stable US growth expectations (for example thanks to a stronger labour market, or improvements in trade and current account imbalances) could see the dollar recover, with EURUSD returning to 1.06, close to the middle of its two-year, 1.02 – 1.12 range.

 Both the Japanese yen and Swiss franc are undervalued and act as havens in periods of uncertainty

-While our view on EURUSD and broader dollar index is more neutral, we have a preference for haven currencies like the Swiss franc (CHF) and Japanese yen (JPY).
+While our view on EURUSD and the broader dollar index is more neutral, we have a preference for haven currencies like the Swiss franc (CHF) and Japanese yen (JPY).
 Both currencies are undervalued (see chart 3) and act as havens in periods of uncertainty, which we expect to remain the dominant driver rather than country specific drivers like the view on the SNB and Bank of Japan.
 We see risks to our current USDJPY and USCHF (currently 144 and 0.85 respectively) as tilted to the downside.

 CIO Office Viewpoint